-When excitement comes back into his life, in the shape of a dead girl and a stolen disc, his world turns upside down.
-Events take control of his life, and before he knows how, he’s at the centre of a Galaxy-wide conspiracy, chasing the answers that explain the past and may hold the key to the future.
+As he gets more involved, his world turns upside down.
+Events take control of his life, and before he knows how he’s at the centre of a Galaxy-wide conspiracy.

 “A galactic adventure you will want to read again and again!

 After reading ‘Myra’ and loving it – I took ‘Freefall’ as my holiday read and boy was I glad I did.
 Written in first person narrative I explored the galaxy, saw new planets, escaped peril and felt every emotion of Captain Dave Travise.
 Freefall is so immersive and richly described I immediately entered the action and felt as if I was living within the story.